MarkAustinGrow/Hyun/SAMBA_INTEGRATION.md

 ### Database Schema

-The database schema has been updated to store both URLs:
+We're using the existing database schema without modifications:

-- `video_url`: The HTTP URL for the video (for web access)
+- `video_url`: Now stores the network path (e.g., `\\hyun.club\videos\filename.mp4`) instead of an HTTP URL

-- `network_path`: The network path for the video (for YouTube agent)
+This simplifies the implementation and allows the YouTube agent to directly access the videos using the network path stored in the video_url field.

 ## Testing